shuwei666/new_model/_pages/about.md

 ---

 I am a third year Ph.D. candidate supervised by [Prof. Minchen(Tommy) Wei](https://www.polyucolorlab.com/leader.html).
-My research interests are centered in color science related to 2D and 3D vision.
+My main research interests now are centered in color science related to 2D and 3D vision.
 Currently, I am focusing on the following topics:

 - Color constancy in challenging scenarios, such as pure color scenes, cross-sensor applications, and multi-illumination scenes.
 - Tone mapping/Gamut mapping.
 - AI ISP
-- Color vision science for AR/VR/MR
+- Color vision for AR/VR/MR
 - Machine learning and GenAI.

-Email: **vividwayway@163.com**
+Email: **vividwayway dot 163.com**

+Wechat: **long-life-student666**(please remove all '**-**')

-I am open to collaboration in various fields and willing to answer any academic-related questions!
+I am actively seeking collaborations in various fields and am open to discussing any academic-related questions.
+Please don't hesitate to contact me if you are interested.